Floorp-Projects/Floorp/testing/perfdocs/generated/mozperftest.rst

 **Collect perfstats for the given site**

 This test launches browsertime with the perfStats option (will collect low-overhead timings, see Bug 1553254).
-The test currently runs a single site, google.com - the top-ranking global Alexa site.
+The test currently runs a short user journey.
+A selection of popular sites are visited, first as cold pageloads, and then as warm.

 If you have any questions, please see this `wiki page <https://wiki.mozilla.org/TestEngineering/Performance#Where_to_find_us>`_.